 In this paper we extend PSwarm to solve optimization problems defined by general linear constraints (without using the derivatives of the objective function, which might be nonsmooth and/or noisy).
 We treat only the case of inequality constraints.
-(Equality constraints might be converted into inequalities although it is known that such a technique can introduce degeneracy.)
-The poll step incorporates now positive generators for the tangent cone of the approximated active constraints, including a provision for the degenerate case.
+(Equality constraints can be converted into inequalities, although the process is known to introduce degeneracy.)
+The poll step now incorporates positive generators for the tangent cone of the approximated active constraints, including a provision for the degenerate case.
 The search step has also been adapted for general linear constraints.
 In particular, the initial population for particle swarm (needed for the search step) is computed by first inscribing an ellipsoid of maximum volume to the feasible set.
 Feasibility is maintained during the search step by judiciously controlling the displacement of the particles.
 We have again compared PSwarm to other global solvers and the results confirm its competitiveness in terms of efficiency and robustness.